m1chae11u/llm-ad-integration/README.md

 Maybe we can automate this with a Python or shell script.

 ---

-Both Locally and Remotely (On RunPod)
-## 2. Set Up Virtual Environment
+## 2. Set Up Virtual Environment - Both Locally and Remotely (On RunPod)

 ```bash
 python3 -m venv venv